modrzew/hass-flashforge-adventurer-3/README.md

 address in your router settings.

 ## Printer compatibility

-I noticed that my Adventurer 4 provides layers in addition to progress in percent.
-Modified it to collect this information and also to match regex to fix missing progress in original integration.
+Works with Adventurer 4 and possibly nothing else as Adventurer 4 provides layers which are a must to match regex.